anmukhop/starter-hugo-academic/content/project/explorable-interactive-human-reposing/index.md

 title: Explorable Interactive Human Reposing
 date: 2021-12-09T03:53:18.992Z
 summary: >-
-  We design a notebook to allow the user to upload an image of a person and modify the pose of that person by dragging and dropping body joints.
+  Human-AI Interaction Course project 2021 - We design a notebook to allow the user to upload an image of a person and modify the pose of that person by dragging and dropping body joints.

   We use [CoCosNet-v2](https://github.com/microsoft/CoCosNet-v2) to synthesize the image of the reposed person.
 We use [OpenPose](https://github.com/Hzzone/pytorch-openpose) to extract the pose of the person.
 We use [ IPython widgets](https://ipywidgets.readthedocs.io/en/latest/) to enable interaction with the extracted pose.